 Allen Dines is an Executive Advison at WISC Partners, a strategic operating capital fund founded by a group of Silicon Valley-based UW-Madison alumni.
 Allen has more than 30 years of experience at the executive level working at the interface of science and technology.
 His passion is creation and growth of new ventures.
 He is also active as a mentor and advisor with MERLIN mentors, 100State, gener8tor, Madworks Accelerator and MadVentures.
 Most recently Allen was Assistant Director, New Ventures at the UW-Madison Office of Corporate Relations.
 During his tenure at UW-Madison he founded or provided original inspiration for many of the programs and events that today are mainstays in Madison’s startup scene.
 In 2003 he founded the Midwest Research University Network (MRUN), an alliance of Midwest university commercialization managers and others focused on fostering startup ventures.
 Prior to joining UW- Madison, Allen was involved in three startup ventures, all in the biotechnology sector two of which he co-founded and all of which sold to leaders in their respective industries.
 Prior to these ventures, Allen was an Associate with Booz, Allen & Hamilton, Inc. in Bethesda, MD working with the Pharmaceuticals, Agrichemicals and Food practice.
 Allen holds degrees from the University of Michigan including a B.S, a Masters in Natural Resources and an MBA.

 Matt Younkle is an inventor with an eye for business.
 His product development work has spanned a wide range of industries: from space research, to networking software, to draft beer.
 Matt’s successes have resulted in the first food to ever be grown in space and the world’s fastest retrofittable beer tap.
 His projects have been featured in USA Today, Popular Science, The Wall Street Journal, TIME Magazine, CNN, CNBC, FOX News, Chicago Sun Times and the Tonight Show with Jay Leno.
 Matt is a connoisseur of and oft-requested speaker on topics of innovation, intellectual property, patents and the commercialization of new products.
-Matt’s is founder and CEO of, murfie.com, a new way to buy, sell and trade digital music in an online social music marketplace.
+Matt is currently founder and CEO of Cardigan, an app for digital exchange and management of business cards.
+Previously he founded and served as CEO of, murfie.com, a music streaming company offering CD and vinyl collectors and audiophiles a way to bring their music into the 21st century by combining lossless streaming with the ability buy, sell and trade their music in an online social music marketplace.
 He is also a co-founder of Capital Entrepreneurs.
 Previously Matt founded Laminar Technologies, LLC, the developer of the TurboTap® line of beer dispensing products.
 Laminar was a 2005 winner of the Chicago Innovation Awards, and TurboTap was named a top invention by both Popular Science and TIME Magazine.
 Matt is a graduate of the University of Wisconsin-Madison with degrees in computer science and electrical engineering.
 He has been awarded thirteen US and international patents.

 Dennis Barnum, MERLIN Mentors, Pitch & rePlay Wrangler